ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 - Safe redirect validation using Django's `url_has_allowed_host_and_scheme`.
 - Secure CSRF cookie settings when debug is off.
 - `ALLOWED_HOSTS` and `CSRF_TRUSTED_ORIGINS` are passed into Docker Compose for safer deployment configuration.
+- Nginx applies POST-only per-IP edge rate limits to login, MFA, Admin MFA, AI, upload, and bulk-import submissions before they reach Django or Active Directory.
+Normal GET page loads are not counted.
+- Nginx rejects ordinary request bodies above 3 MB.
+The authorised bulk-import route alone has a 100 MB limit, matching the application ZIP validation limit.
+- Per-IP connection caps and request timeouts reduce slow or repeated request pressure at the reverse-proxy layer.

 ## 9. Article Management